temporalio/replay2024-demo/README.md

     container_name: temporal-postgresql-demo # Change name here
 ```

-**The QR code from the lobby just goes to localhost, which isn't valid on my phone**
+The QR code from the lobby just goes to localhost, which isn't valid on my phone
+---
 TODO.

-**SOCKETIO_HOST environment variable is not defined when running npm run snake-worker-host-worker**
+SOCKETIO_HOST environment variable is not defined when running npm run snake-worker-host-worker
+---
 Don't forget that before you run this command, you have to type the following (even though it's already in the `.env` file in the directory):

 ```
 export SOCKETIO_HOST=http://127.0.0.1:5173
 ```

-**When attempting to run the demo, the game screen just says "Loading game..."**
+When attempting to run the demo, the game screen just says "Loading game..."
+---
 TODO.

 Credit